kappeld/hmm-stdp/README.md

 The network dynamics and learning rules are implemented in the file [snn_sample_ctrf.m ](https://github.com/kappeld/hmm-stdp/blob/master/hmmsem/snn_sample_ctrf.m).
-All updates are updated using continous time updates using a variant of the Gillespie algorithm.
+The stochastic dynamics of neural parameters are simulated with continous time updates using a variant of the Gillespie algorithm.
 For further information see (Kappel et al. 2014).

 ### References